Your ABS Brake System: What Does it Do, Exactly?

 Perhaps the best way to get used to your ABS brake system is to test it out, preferably in an empty parking lot.
 That way, you can get a feel for how your vehicle sounds and feels while the system is active and learn to trust that it will do the job as long as you are doing yours.

+Check out all the Brake System products available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on your ABS brake system, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo courtesy of Foter